Screen Printing

 Minimum Order: 24 Units

-As you can see in the above diagram, screen printing is a very SET-UP INTENSIVE printing method.
-Smaller runs of shirts are not a financially viable option as the set up for a 1 or 2 shirt order is the same as a 1000-2000 shirt order.
-In some cases, though, we can accommodate smaller orders but there it is expensive!
+As you can see in the diagram, screen printing is a very set-up intensive printing method.
+Smaller runs of custom T shirts in Knoxville, TN are not a financially viable option, as the setup for a one or two-shirt order is the same as a 1000-2000 shirt order.
+In some cases, though, we can accommodate smaller orders, but understand it will be more expensive.

 Maximum Colors: 12

-This includes SIMULATED PROCESS printing which gives us the ability to print photo realistic images on shirts using halftones and standard screen printing technology.
-If you’re familiar with CMYK printing or standard process printing (like a newspaper) then Simulated Process is very similar, only better, because it uses 12 colors to blend together opposed to 4 in regular process printing.
-Simulated process printing allows for a much higher dynamic range of colors which provided better color clarity and contrast overall.
+This includes simulated process printing, which gives us the ability to print photo-realistic images on shirts using halftones and standard screen printing technology.
+If you’re familiar with CMYK printing or standard process printing (like a newspaper), then the simulated process is very similar, only better, because it uses 12 colors to blend together opposed to four in regular process printing.
+Simulated process printing allows for a much higher dynamic range of colors, which provides better color clarity and contrast overall.

 Stock Color Chart

 Special effects inks do cost extra.
-Please talk to your sales rep about
+Please talk to your sales rep to learn more about ordering custom T shirts in Knoxville, TN today!